SyncfusionExamples/University-Enrollment-Dashboard-Using-.NET-MAUI-Charts/README.md

 - Dynamic update: Reflects live data changes instantly when switching degrees.

 ### Program Distribution (Sunburst Chart)
-**Chart Used: SfSunburstChart**
+- **Chart Used: SfSunburstChart**
-Why we used it: Universities need to see the bigger picture of enrollment across degrees, courses, and program types.
+- **Why we used it**: Universities need to see the bigger picture of enrollment across degrees, courses, and program types.
 A sunburst chart turns hierarchical data into an interactive circular view.

 **Key Features**
 - Data visualization: Represents hierarchical data across multiple levels.